bijaymunda181/Linux-prep/linux-questions.md

 9️⃣ What command is used to check and repair filesystem errors?

 🔟 How do you unmount a filesystem safely before making changes or removing a disk?

+## Package Management
+1. What is the difference between rpm and yum commands in RHEL/CentOS?
+A rpm installs packages manually and doesn’t handle dependencies, while yum automatically resolves and installs dependencies.

+2. How can you check if a package is already installed on your system?
+A rpm -q packagename

+or yum list installed | grep packagename

+3. How do you find which package provides a specific file (for example, /usr/bin/ls)?

+4. What’s the difference between yum install and yum localinstall?

+5. How do you list all installed packages and filter by a specific keyword?

+6. What command do you use to remove a package and its dependencies?

+7. How does dnf differ from yum?

+8. If your system cannot access the internet, how would you install packages using a local repository?

+9. What’s the use of the /etc/yum.repos.d/ directory?

+10. How do you clean the yum cache, and why would you do that?